 Both offer Tax-deferred Investment Returns

 Despite the lack of contribution deductibility, both plans have one major feature in common with other retirement plans.
-That’s the money contributed to the plans will accumulate investment income on a tax-deferred basis.
+With both the Roth IRA and the Roth 401(k), money contributed to the plans will accumulate investment income on a tax-deferred basis.

 So, how can an account that is supposedly tax-free in retirement, be merely tax-deferred during the accumulation phase?

-It gets down to early withdrawals.
+It comes down to early withdrawals.
 We’ve already discussed how you can withdraw your contributions early from either a Roth IRA or Roth 401(k) without creating a tax liability.
-But if you’re distributions also include investment earnings, the situation is different.
+But if your distributions also include investment earnings, the situation is different.

 Accumulated Investment Earnings are Taxable if Withdrawn Early